-Seed Saving: Intermediate
+Seed Saving: intermediate

 Late Red Radicchio from Treviso (Cichorium intybus)

-For an alternative technique visit: https://www.youtube.com/watch?v=IeyO6hU1R-g&vl=en
+or an alternative technique visit: https://www.youtube.com/watch?v=IeyO6hU1R-g&vl=en